Cloned seedling off a 0.5 X 6.0 cm root cutting.

 Starting paulownia by seed is not the only method of reproduction for the tree.
 If knowledgeable in the techniques, paulownia can be reproduced by vegetative methods.
 Almost any part of the tree can be used; root, stem, buds, or leaves.

 Vegetative reproduction, asexual reproduction, miro-propagation, and cuttings are all techniques which produce clones.
-Clones are genetically identical to both their single parent and siblings.
+Clones are genetically identical to parent material single parent, the cutting.

 If you have a particular tree you like and want another exactly like it, some form of asexual reproduction is best.
 Like the Chinese, we believe root cuttings are the practical choice over other techniques.

 - All our clones are dormant root cuttings.

 - Dormant paulownia stock sprouting will be 70% or better.
 Direction must be followed.

 - You need to cut roots to desired length.
 The reason I do not cut to length is because long term storage is much better.

 - Number of cuttings per pound depends upon the length of cut and caliper of root.

 - Average number per pound varies between 12 to15 cuttings.